CodeMaster7000/TradeR/README.md

 # TradeR

-A smart Python automated script to help you invest wisely!
+TradeR is a smart Python automated script to help you invest wisely, brought to you by CodeMaster7000 Labs!